Uncle Wiggly (band)

-Uncle Wiggly was a band formed in New York City circa 1988.
+Uncle Wiggly was a band formed in New York City in 1989, composed of members William Berger, Michael Anzalone and James Kavoussi.

 Members

 The band was formed by WFMU radio personality Wm.
 Berger with two members of the New York band Fly Ashtray, James Kavoussi and Michael Anzalone.

 Wm.
 Berger and James Kavoussi alternated as guitarist and drummer while Anzalone remained on bass.
 All three members sang and composed.

 Their sound was a complex filter of their favorite music, including early Pink Floyd, the Krautrock movement and early SST Records artists like Meat Puppets and The Minutemen.